hniksic/sendable/README.md

 What makes it work is that `SendOption` requires you to set the value to `None` before sending it to another thread.
-If the inner `Option<T>` is `None`, it doesn't matter if `T` is `!Send` because no `T` is actually getting sent anywhere.
+If the inner `Option<T>` is `None`, it doesn't matter if `T` is not `Send` because no `T` is actually getting sent anywhere.
 If you do send a non-`None` `SendOption<T>` into another thread, `SendOption` will use panic to prevent you from accessing it in any way (including by dropping it).
 Failure to abide by the rules results in a `T` that was effectively never "sent" to another thread, only its bits were shallow-copied and forgotten, and that's safe.

 `SendOption` is designed for types which are composed of `Send` data, except for an